 There can be benefits from filing a joint tax return with your new spouse.
 At the same time, you may not want to split your tax return with your new ex.
 Newlyweds and the recently divorced should make sure that names on their tax returns match those registered with the Social Security Administration (SSA).
 A mismatch between a name on the tax return and a Social Security number (SSN) could unexpectedly increase a tax bill or reduce the size of any refund.

-For newlyweds, the tax scenario can begin when the bride says "I do" and takes her husband's surname, but doesn't tell the SSA about the name change.
-If the couple files a joint tax return with her new name, the IRS computers will not be able to match the new name with the SSN.
-Similarly, after a divorce, a woman who took her husband's name and made that change known to the SSA should contact the SSA if she reassumes a previous name.
+For newlyweds, the tax scenario can begin when the couple says "I do" and a spouse takes their spouse's surname, but doesn't tell the SSA about the name change.
+If the couple files a joint tax return with the new name, the IRS computers will not be able to match the new name with the SSN.
+Similarly, after a divorce, a person who took their spouse's name and made that change known to the SSA should contact the SSA if they reassume a previous name.

 How To Change Your Name

 Whether you are changing your name after marriage or after a divorce, it's easy to inform the SSA of a name change by filing Form SS-5 at a local SSA office.
 It usually takes two weeks to have the change verified.
 The form is available on the agency's Web site, by calling toll free 1-800-772-1213, and at local offices.
 The SSA Web site provides the addresses of local offices.

 Generally, taxpayers must provide SSNs for each dependent claimed on the tax return.
 For adopted children without SSNs, the parents can apply for an adoption taxpayer identification number, or ATIN, by filing Form W-7A with the IRS.
 The ATIN is used in place of the SSN on the tax return.
 You can download the form or order it by calling the Internal Revenue Service (IRS) toll free at 1-800-TAX-FORM (1-800-829-3676).